Energy, the Environment, and Justice

 Fast Facts Sources

-Energy Consumption Growth: Our World in Data, Energy Production and Consumption
+- Energy Consumption Growth (1950-2023): Our World in Data.
+Energy Production and Consumption.

-Water Withdrawals: USGS, Summary of Estimated Water Use in the United States in 2015
+- Water Withdrawals: USGS.
+Summary of Estimated Water Use in the United States in 2015.

 More details available on request.